 Once you have your benefits listed, make a list of people who have a need that your benefit fulfills.
 For example, a graphic designer could choose to target businesses interested in increasing their client base.
 While this is still too general, you now have a base to start from.

 Figure out not only who has a need for your product or service, but also who is most likely to buy it.
 Think about the following factors:

 Dig deeper: Why demographics are crucial to your business.

 Psychographics are the more personal characteristics of a person, including:

 Determine how your product or service will fit into your target's lifestyle.
 How and when will your target use the product?
 What features are most appealing to your target?
 What media does your target turn to for information?
 Does your target read the newspaper, search online, or attend particular events?

 Dig deeper: Understanding how your customers think.

 Once you've decided on a target market, be sure to consider these questions:

 Defining your target market is the hard part.
 Once you know who you are targeting, it is much easier to figure out which media you can use to reach them and what marketing messages will resonate with them.
-Instead of sending direct mail to everyone in your zipcode, you can send only to those who fit your criteria.
+Instead of sending direct mail to everyone in your ZIP code, you can send it only to those who fit your criteria.
 Save money and get a better return on investment by defining your target audience.

 Pew Internet publishes reports regarding internet use among various demographics.